JFrankfurt/jordanfrankfurt.com/posts/starting-out-investing.md

 Practically this means minimizing your cash on hand, minimizing low-return asset exposure (government bonds), and allocating the majority of your capital to the few best opportunities you are aware of.

-caveat - Don't put all your money in one investment.
+A caveat - Don't put all your money in one investment.
 Aim for maybe 12 investments that are independently high quality and are preferably uncorrellated.
 (Don't invest in two insurance companies, since they're pretty similar.)

 ## Preserving Liquidity